-- Transactions rated BIG 2 and BIG 3 represent less than 30% of all BIG transactions, or 1.2% of total net par outstanding - BIG Surveillance Category 2 and Category 3 are exposures there are possible losses, on a present value basis, and the aggregate probability weighting of scenarios with losses is at least 50%1 - The largest components of our combined BIG 2 and BIG 3 exposure are U.S. healthcare at 26%, U.S. RMBS at 23% and Puerto Rico at 18%
+- Transactions rated BIG 2 and BIG 3 represent approximately 20% of all BIG transactions (0.8% of total net par outstanding) - The par amount of BIG 2 and BIG 3 decreased by approximately 30% in 2024 - BIG Surveillance Category 2 and Category 3 are exposures for which there are possible future losses, on a present value basis, and the aggregate probability weighting of scenarios with future losses is 50% or more - U.S. public finance, the vast majority of the Company's insured portfolio, is well diversified, with approximately 6,000 direct U.S. public finance obligors - We currently have net expected future loss to be paid on approximately a dozen exposures - The largest components of our combined BIG 2 and BIG 3 exposure are U.S. RMBS at 34%, Puerto Rico at 26% and international infrastructure at 25%